outcomesinsights/generalized_data_model/README.md

 - For EHR, records the visit level information

-- Includes the place of service recorded with the record

 column              | type   | description                                                   | foreign key                            | required
 ------------------- | ------ | ------------------------------------------------------------- | ---------------------------------------| --------
 id                  | serial | Surrogate key for record                                      |                                        |     x